Non-responders to hepatitis B vaccine are recommended to receive further doses and serological testing

 - is not infected with hepatitis B virus

-- has a documented history of an age-appropriate primary course of hepatitis B vaccine
+- has a documented history of an age-appropriate course of hepatitis B vaccine

 - has a current level of antibody to hepatitis B surface antigen (anti-HBs) of <10 mIU per mL

-People who do not respond to the primary vaccination course, and in whom chronic hepatitis B virus infection has been excluded, should be offered further doses.
+People who do not respond to this vaccination course, and in whom chronic hepatitis B virus infection has been excluded, should be offered further doses.

 People can receive a single booster dose (4th dose) of vaccine to confirm non-responder status.
 See Serological testing after hepatitis B vaccination.